Budy P Resosudarmo: At the Regional Science Associations

 In 1996, Budy chaired a Working Committee that a year later formed the Indonesian Regional Science Association (IRSA).
 In 2000, he organised the second IRSA international conference of the Association in Jakarta.
 Only 14 papers were submitted to the conference at that time.
 Since that year, the Association has been regularly conducting its annual conferences.
 Throughout the years, the size of the conference has been gradually developed.
 By early 2010s, more than 400 papers were submitted to each IRSA conference, which only approximately half of them could be accepted.
 By then, IRSA conferences have become the major development conferences in Indonesia.
 Members of the association are mostly academics and researchers who concern with the regional development in Indonesia.
 He was the Vice President of IRSA from July 2009 until July 2017.
 Since 2001, he has been coordinating the annual IRSA book series on Regional Development in Indonesia.
+The list of books in the IRSA series can be found on this page.
+In 2024, together with Yuri Mansury, he co-edited a book in honor of Iwan Jaya Azis, a prominent Indonesian academic in the field of regional science.

 Since 2001, he has been a Council member of the Pacific Regional Science Conference Organisation (PRSCO).
 From November 2012 to November 2013, he was the Vice President of PRSCO; and from November 2013 until November 2015, he was the President of PRSCO.
 From 2015, he has been an Advisory Committee member of PRSCO.

 From May 2017 till December 2018, he was the President of the Regional Science Association International (RSAI).
 The RSAI, founded in 1954, is an international community of scholars interested in the regional impacts of national or global processes of economic and social change.
 With approximately 4,500 academic members, it consists of 4 superregional (Europe, North America, Latin America and the Asia-Pacific) organisations and has sections in more than 30 countries around the world.
 From January 2019, he has been a member of the RSAI Long-Range Planning Committee, and, from June 2022, a Fellow of Regional Science Association International.